What is Fleece?

-Fleece has been used for everything from ear-warmers for baby calves, to underwear for astronauts.
+This fabric has been used for everything from ear-warmers for baby calves, to underwear for astronauts.
 It’s versatility makes it one of the most commonly used fabrics in the textile industry today.

 As mentioned, fleece is the ideal material for athletic garments.
 The cloth wicks perspiration and moisture away from the body, keeping athletes dry, while letting air circulate through the fibres.
 It has also been known to keep odours from sweating at bay!